 Then connect the RGB module to the RGB port of the Magic I/O shield with a 4-pin PNP cable as below:

-After above operations are completed, connect the Arduino board to your computer using the USB cable.
+After above operations are completed, connect the OSOYOO Basic Board for Arduino to your computer using the USB cable.
 The green power LED (labelled PWR) should go on.
-Open the Mixly and choose corresponding board type and port type for you project.

 The whole program blocks are as following: